tomhodgins/qompile/README.md

 # Qompile

+**Build with Container Queries.
+Ship CSS.**

-Compile HTML and container queries into HTML and CSS media queries.
-This tool consumes an HTML input file and a CSS stylesheet that can make use of use JS interpolation anywhere via `${}`.
+This tool converts Container Queries to CSS Media Queries by consuming an HTML input file and a CSS stylesheet.

 Included in this compiler is a mixin for container queries, named `containerQuery()` which accepts three arguments: `selector`, `test`, and `stylesheet`: